Manage VM Clusters

 To add SSH keys to a VM cluster

-The VM cluster exists, and you wish to add a another user which requires another SSH key.
+The VM cluster exists, and you wish to add another user which requires another SSH key.

 Use the console to stop, start, or reboot a virtual machine.